3slicesofpi/concept-1b/A1-A Search for Allies.md

 ## Desired Outcomes (Reader):
 - Understand the economic and social situation in Singapore.
 - A top-down view of Qua-Toyne's military woes.
-- Basic character development for Gennesone, who is stressed and worried.
+- Basic character development for Gennesone, who is stressed and worried and considers the trade deal to be his only hope; he is determined to see it succeed.
 - Finally, establish the technological disparity between the two nations.
 #### Character Focus: Foreign Affairs Commissioner Beyn of the Principality, Foreign Minister Gensonne of the Republic of Singapore